Deciphering the 1-Hour Glucose Tolerance Test in Pregnancy : Unveiling the US Normal Range

 200 or higher | Gestational diabetes mellitus (GDM) |

-Several factors may increase the likelihood of developing gestational diabetes, including:
+Several factors may raise the chances of developing this condition during maternity, including:

 Family history of type 2 diabetes | ≥ 140 mg/dL |